The Environmental Impact of Aquaculture

 Overfishing has become catastrophic.

 These aggressive fishing practices are emptying our oceans of life at an alarming rate.
-A report by the United Nations’ Food and Agriculture Organization in 2016 found that around 90 percent of the world’s fish stocks are now fully or overfished.
+A report by the United Nations’ Food and Agriculture Organization in 2016 found that around 90 percent of the world’s fish populations are now fully exploited or overfished.

 Now that commercial fishing has all but emptied our oceans of wild fish, the seafood industry has turned to raising fish in contained factory farms – a process known as aquaculture.
 These farms raise millions of fish in netted cages in coastal waters or inland pools.